 So now they do make you jump through a few hoops to prove who you are, and I think that’s fair enough.
 If they didn’t do that people would come on eBay and mistakenly buy stolen goods, then leave eBay forever when they find out what’s happened.
 It’s the buyers that get stung.

-A lot of people don’t realise that if you open another eBay account, and you already have an established account, you can make a phone call to eBay and they will cross-link the two and remove your limitations.
+A lot of people don’t realize that if you open another eBay account, and you already have an established account, you can make a phone call to eBay and they will cross-link the two and remove your limitations.

 Andy: Sellers with years of experience are also reporting lower sales.
 Any ideas what’s causing that?

-In the old days before Cassini you could have nice steady sales, but now we see a wave pattern.
+In the old days before eBay’s Cassini search engine you could have nice steady sales, but now we see a wave pattern.
 Cassini’s goal is to put at the top of Best Match items which have the best impression to conversion ratio.
 It’s just like the way Google measures how many times people click through on a search result then stay on that page.
 With eBay, it looks at the amount of impressions – how many times an item is shown in the search results – and how many people actually buy it. eBay wants to show items that have the best impression to sale ratio, because they’re obviously the products that people want.